This post may contain affiliate links. Please read our disclosure.

 In fact, these cookies are completely sugar-free and only have 4 grams of carbs (mostly fiber) per cookie!
 This makes them suitable for even a ketogenic diet.

+If you’ve never made these before, you’re in for a treat!
 The batter comes together in just 1 bowl using 5 simple ingredients.
-No fancy kitchen equipment needed, just mix it all up and bake!
+No fancy kitchen equipment is needed, just mix it all up and bake!

 It only takes about 5 minutes to mix up the batter, and then you’ll have a delicious treat ready to be enjoyed throughout the week!

-Step 1: Preheat oven to 350F (180°C) and line a cookie tray with baking paper.
+Step 1: Preheat oven to 350°F (180°C) and line a cookie sheet with parchment paper.
 Set aside.

 Step 2: Add the erythritol to a Nutribullet or blender and blend until powdered.
 Set aside.
 If using a confectioner’s low-carb sweetener, you can skip this step.

-Step 3: Add all of the ingredients into a medium mixing bowl and mix until a smooth, glossy dough forms.
+Step 3: Add a cup of peanut butter, egg, powdered erythritol, baking soda, and vanilla extract into a medium mixing bowl.
+Mix until smooth, glossy dough forms.

-Step 4: Roll about 2 tbsp of dough between your palms to form a ball, then place on the prepared cookie tray.
+Step 4: Roll about 2 tablespoons of cookie dough between your palms to form a ball, then place it on the prepared baking sheet.
 Repeat until all dough has been used.
 You should end up with 12-14 cookies.